schuang/advanced-python-series/workshop1.md

 ## Next Steps

-You are now ready to proceed to Workshop 2 to learn about scaling up your code to multiple processors using MPI (Massively passing interface).
+You are now ready to proceed to **Workshop 2: Scaling Your Science with Parallel Computing** to learn about scaling up your code to multiple processors using MPI (Massively passing interface).